pinkpong111/Vector-Storm-Theory/README.md

 **Connection to Rest Mode:**

 Rest Mode requires stable multi-ecosystem coexistence — multiple local equilibria with persistent but non-catastrophic boundaries.
-This is only possible if the Meta-Seed is functioning: without it, boundary storms between ecosystems have no resolution mechanism, and the system cannot achieve the meta-stability that Rest Mode requires.
+This is only possible if the Meta-Seed is functioning: without it, boundary storms between ecosystems have no correction mechanism *(no means of structural reintegration)*, and the system cannot achieve the meta-stability that Rest Mode requires.

 > A highest-order seed is required not as a governing authority but as a meta-stabilizing invariant ensuring interoperability and coexistence among evolving seeds.
 The Meta-Seed constrains catastrophic phase transitions without prescribing local attractor formation.
 Its content is empty — it preserves only the possibility of evolution itself.